 - Take fiber supplements (always with water), but only if you also take Lactobacillus capsules or a probiotic yogurt.
 Bacteria break down fiber into a form that makes bowel movements easier.

 - Avoid large meals.
-Eat less food so your colon has less food to process at any one time.
+Eat less food at a time, in smaller portions, so your colon has less food to process at any one time.

 - Beware of bran if you get heartburn or have gastroesophageal reflux disease (GERD).
 Bran speeds up the passage of food through the colon, but it slows down the passage of food through the stomach.
 The bran you eat for breakfast may still be in the stomach at noon, leading to heartburn in the afternoon.